 Yes.
 Calling 911 creates a record of the accident.
 If the police respond, they will create an accident report.
 This report will be especially important in the event there is a disagreement about fault in the accident.
 Additionally, Colorado State law requires drivers involved in car accidents to immediately contact local law enforcement and report the accident.

-The accident scene: Accidents scenes are by their very nature dangerous.
+Accident scene: Accidents scenes are by their very nature dangerous.
 Drivers and passengers may be walking along the road by the scene, investigating the damage to their cars, while oblivious to oncoming traffic.
 Cars can be pointed in different directions or protruding into traffic lanes.
 Let the 911 dispatcher know what the scene looks like.
 This will help determine which emergency personnel need to respond, and whether tow trucks will be required.

 Will the police respond to the accident?

-Each law enforcement agency has its own policies governing when investigating officers and paramedics will respond to an accident scene.
+Each law enforcement agency has its own policies governing when officers and paramedics will respond to an accident scene.
 Most emergency personnel will not respond unless there are obvious injuries or the accident presents a danger to others.

 Do I have to file an accident report if the police respond to the accident scene?